opengenomebrowser/opengenomebrowser/index.md

 ### Key concepts

   - _Organism_: biological entity, e.g. a microbial strain
   - _Genome_: one sample of a particular organism.
-An organism can comprise more than one genome, e.g. if a particular strain has been sequenced multiple times
+Multiple genomes can be associated with one organism, e.g. if a particular strain has been sequenced multiple times
   - _Representative_: the 'gold standard' genome of an organism